polichtm/MCW-SAP-Hana-on-Azure/Whiteboard design session/WDS trainer guide - SAP HANA on Azure.md

     In this option, Contoso will use the East US 2 Azure region as its production site the West US2 region as its disaster recovery site.
 It is worth noting that the choice of the disaster recovery site is not based on the region pairing (the East US 2 region is paired up with the Central US region) but rather takes into account the availability of Azure VM sizes that can be used to host SAP workloads (in particular, Mv2 and GS series VMs).

-    The primary site hosts consists of multiple virtual networks forming the hub and spoke arrangment, according to the architectural principles of Virtual DataCenter in Azure.
+    The primary site hosts consists of multiple virtual networks forming the hub and spoke arrangement, according to the architectural principles of Virtual DataCenter in Azure.

     -   The hub virtual network consists of three subnets:

-         -   Gateway subnet containing an instance of ExpressRoute Gateway and VPN Gateway, providing connectivity from the Customer Corpoorate Network and Partner Admin Network, respectively, via a redundant pair of ExpressRoute circuits.
+         -   Gateway subnet containing an instance of ExpressRoute Gateway and VPN Gateway, providing connectivity from the Customer Corporate Network and Partner Admin Network, respectively, via a redundant pair of ExpressRoute circuits.

-         -   Perimeter subnet containing a SAP Router VM, providing connectivity from SAP Support environment
+         -   Perimeter subnet containing an SAP Router VM, providing connectivity from SAP Support environment

          -   Management subnet containing VMs providing a number of infrastructure services, such as authentication, authorization, and name resolution (Active Directory Domain Controllers and DNS servers), patching, monitoring, backup, and remote management (Jumpbox).